AdobeDocs/experience-manager-64.en/help/assets/processing-profiles.md

 ### Adjusting the batch size of the reprocess workflow {#adjusting-load}

 (Optional) The default batch size in the reprocessing workflow is 50 assets per job.
-This optimal batch size is governed by the average file size and the time for which the processing banner stays on an asset.
+This optimal batch size is governed by the average asset size and the mime types of assets on which the reprocess is run.
 A higher value means you will have many files in a single reprocessing job.
-As such, the processing banner stays on assets on AEM for a longer time.
+Accordingly, the processing banner stays on AEM assets for a longer time.
 However, if the average file size is small&ndash;1 MB or less&ndash;Adobe recommends that you increase the value to several hundred, but never more than a 1000.
 If the average file size is large&ndash;hundreds of megabytes&ndash;Adobe recommends that you lower the batch size up to 10.

 **To optionally adjust the batch size of the reprocess workflow**: